Frequently Asked Questions

 Bands of America has a decent resource section on their site including a downloadable PDF that has pretty much become the standard in terms of securing permission to arrange in the marching arena.
 They also have some other links of helpful information further explaining copyright issues.
 Not exactly fun, recreational reading, but definitely informative and up-to-date.

 I don't blame you.
 As a band director, you have a million other things to do without this hanging over your head.
-There is a company called CopyCat Music Licensing that will (for a fee) take care of the entire process for you.
+There is a company called Tresona Licensing Exchange that will (for a fee) take care of the entire process for you.
 They also have a very good list of music that is either impossible to secure the rights for or difficult and/or expensive to secure.
-Downbeat Video is another company that will do the same thing at a potentially cheaper price.
+They have become almost an industry standard for dealing with this including traditionally difficult aquisitions.
+Everybody from DCI, BOA, WGI, and numerous college bands have utilized them including a number of groups that I write for.

 I pronounce it "yah -jhat - edo" with a soft J sound.
 I figure that if the announcer is always going to pronounce my name wrong, might as well go all out.
 For the record, my last name is pronounced with a silent E, almost like "Trump" but without the enormous sums of money.